In current times, designers have a lot of options when it comes to file storage.

 The following five external hard drives are highly recommended for designer.
 They vary in terms of speeds, price and other features

-- WD My Passport Portable – Affordable External Hard Drive for Designers
+- WD My Passport – Affordable External Hard Disk for Designers

-- SanDisk Extreme Portable SSD – Rugged 550MB/s SSD with shock-resistance
+- SanDisk Extreme Portable – Rugged 550MB/s SSD with Shock-Resistance

-- Seagate Backup Plus Slim – Affordable, durable and has USB 3.0
+- Seagate Backup Plus Slim – Affordable with Backup Features

-1. WD My Passport Portable – Affordable External Hard Drive for Designers
+2. WD My Passport – Affordable External Hard Disk for Designers

 For users who want a minimal external hard drive that will suit their storage needs then the My Passport Portable from Western Digital (WD) will be a great fit.